nagyistge/opentok-ios-sdk-ui/TextChat-docs/README.md

 In the example, these values are hardcoded.
 However, in a real app, you would pass in values for the specific message.

-Calling the `[TextChatComponent sendMessage:]` method causes the message to be displayed in the TextChatComponent's message list.
+Calling the `[TextChatComponent addMessage:]` method causes the message to be displayed in the TextChatComponent's message list.

 By default, a chat message is assigned the current time on the client.
 However, you can set it